weierophinney/grumpy-phpunit/mwop-notes.markdown

 them more, so the readers learn what each strategy is, when to use it, and what tools are available to make it happen.

+Also: *you did not write a section on test fakes!* Either omit it from the intro, or write a section on it. :)

 dummy objects
 ^^^^^^^^^^^^^